AWilliams17/MemTools/README.md

 bool mValidateHandle(HANDLE &ProcessHandle);
 // Attempts to get the address of a loaded module in a process.
 Returns the address on success, NULL otherwise.
 DWORD mGetModuleAddress(const std::string &PROCESS_NAME, const std::string &MODULE_NAME);
+// Returns a handle to the specified module in the process, NULL otherwise.
+Note: The handle is NOT closed.
+HMODULE mGetModuleHandle(const std::string &PROCESS_NAME, const std::string &MODULE_NAME);
 // Attempts to get the offset of an exported function in a DLL.
 Returns the offset on success, NULL otherwise.
 NOTE: The handle is NOT closed.
 DWORD mGetExportedFunctionOffset(const HMODULE &MODULE_HANDLE, const std::string TARGET_FUNCTION);
 // Determines the bitness of a specified module.
 Returns UNKNOWN from the Bitness enum if it can't be determined.